abisop/nuttx-docs/en/platforms/arm/stm32f4/boards/stm32f4discovery/index.md

         +CONFIG_EXAMPLES_NXLINES_CIRCLECOLOR=0x00
         +CONFIG_EXAMPLES_NXLINES_BPP=1
         +CONFIG_EXAMPLES_NXLINES_EXTERNINIT=y

-    There are some issues with the presentation... some tuning of the configuration could fix that.
-Lower resolution displays are also more subject to the "fat, flat line bug" that I need to fix someday.
+    There are some issues with the presentation\... some tuning of the configuration could fix that.
+Lower resolution displays are also more subject to the \"fat, flat line bug\" that I need to fix someday.
 See
     <https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=139629474>
     for a description of the fat, flat line bug.